GrantSonar

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use the tool (searching via natural language description) but does not explicitly state when not to use it or mention alternatives like 'get_grant' for specific grants.
-The context is clear but could be more direct.
+The description explains how to formulate queries (plain-English description) and the search method, but does not explicitly state when not to use this tool or point to alternatives like get_grant for specific grants.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.